pflanze/lily/HACKING.md

     * There are macros to get these low-level pointers in [lily.hpp](src/lily.hpp): `UNWRAP_AS`, `LIST_UNWRAP`, `LETU_AS`,
-      which return/assign null pointers if the casting (type check) fails, and the variants `XUNWRAP_AS`,`XLIST_UNWRAP`, `XLETU_AS`
+      which return/assign null pointers if the casting (type check) fails (as well as `IF_LETU_AS` which dispatches depending on the check result, think of it as pattern matching), and the variants `XUNWRAP_AS`,`XLIST_UNWRAP`, `XLETU_AS` which throw exceptions
-      which throw exceptions on casting errors.
+      on casting errors.

-    * There's also the templated `XAS` function to convert from one Ptr type to another without unwrapping.
+    * For just dynamic type handling without unwrapping, there's also the templated `XAS` function.
 (This one uses non-standardized type meta information instead of source stringification; OTOH it works when itself used in templates.)
+As well as `LET_AS` and `IF_LET_AS`.

 * Currently C++ exceptions are used for signalling errors from Scheme operations; this is due to be changed to something that Scheme